Fall Novel Writing Workshop

 You’ve got a novel to write and publish!

-Beginners and seasoned writers welcome!
+Beginners and seasoned writers welcome.
+Writers seeking traditional or indie publishing welcome.
+You’ve come to the right place.
 It’s time to get serious about writing and publishing your novel!

 What to Expect at this Workshop